lynaghk/todoFRP/todo/hlisp-javelin/README.md

 text into input boxes, etc.).
 These interactions result in events which are the input passed to the underlying FRP state machinery.
-Changes to the FRP state may then propagate via reactive behaviors to cause changes to DOM elements, thereby conveying this new output to the user.
+Changes to the FRP state may then propagate via reactive behaviors to cause changes to DOM elements, thereby conveying new output to the user.

 This suggests a very simple model for DOM interactions: